 Psychology is the scientific study of behavior and mental processes

-Lets consider this question, "If you wanted to understand someone or something, where do you begin?"
+Consider this, "If you wanted to understand someone, where do you begin?"

 : the process of reflecting deeply, actively asking questions, and evaluating evidence.

 : psychology uses systematic methods to observe human behavior and draw conclusions.

 : Everything we do that can be directly observed.

 : the thoughts, feelings, and motives that each of us experiences privately but that cannot be observed directly.

 behavior.
 In addition, psychologists are often interested in controlling or

 “What makes for a good job, a good marriage, or a good life?”

 These are common questions asked by psychologists and these questions are approached with a scientific approach.